lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <b>Parameters</b>
 <ul>
 <li>Ttot | : total evolutionary time available, represented by the total branch lengths of a genealogy.
 We can compute it by summing over the product of each coalescent interval T(k) (see above) and the number of lineages sharing that interval k: <br/><img alt="ETtot" src="https://cloud.githubusercontent.com/assets/5496192/7070529/9819a4a0-dead-11e4-8dad-3fe8d0803b9d.png"/></li>
 <li>μ | theta: mutation rate per sequence per generation.
-It is the product of mutation rate per base pair (bp) and sequence length (in terms of bp).
+It is the product of mutation rate at a single nucleotode site, i.e., per base pair (bp), and sequence length (in terms of bp).
 The latter two are both input parameters of CoJava.</li>
 <li>S | : the number of segregating sites, i.e., the number of DNA sequence positions where some pair of sample sequences differ.
 We can think of it as the total number of mutations to be imposed on the entire genealogy.
 In the infinite-sites model, the expected number of segregating sites for a diploid sample is (θ is often referred to as the SCALED mutation rate):<br/><img alt="ES" src="https://cloud.githubusercontent.com/assets/5496192/7075088/5e9e7faa-decd-11e4-8143-8c6a864beaee.png"/> </li>
 <li> t | : the length of a branch in the genealogy, calculated as difference between the scaled time at the ancestral node (i.e., in the unit of 2N) and that at the descendant node.
 The number of mutations on each branch follows a <a href="http://en.wikipedia.org/wiki/Poisson_distribution">Poisson distribution</a> with arrival intensity tθ/2. </li>
 </ul>